New Dawn Counselling Centre

 Our counsellors are experienced in providing therapy for adults as well as children and we also provide therapy for couples and families.

-Have a look at our website for the full range of services we provide.
+Have a look at our website for the full range of services we provide and to access our blog with regular mental health articles.

 Training, qualifications & experience